onzfonz/comp227/src/content/1/en/part1d.md

 ![screenshot of study day options](../../images/1/13e.png)

-Note that your application needs to work only during a single browser session.
+Notice that your application needs to work only during a single browser session.
 Once you refresh the page, the collected data is allowed to disappear.

 It is advisable to use the same structure that is used in the material and previous exercise.